Alwatr/alwatr/packages/classic-cloud/wordpress/README.md

-# @alwatr/wordpress container
+# Alwatr Superfast Wordpress Deployment

-## Superfast Wordpress Container for CloudNative Kubernetes Deployments
+## Superfast Containerize Wordpress Deployment for CloudNative Kubernetes

 This container image is based on the official Wordpress image, but with a few tweaks to make it more suitable for Kubernetes deployments.